onesamblack/noidd/README.md

 ## Design

+As described, this is primarily for checking filesystems and maintaining integrity, not attempting to emulate more complex tasks like those in watchman or other watch type libraries

 Noidd (in its current state) runs as a cron-able task

 On first run, a checksum for all files (in your configurable watchlists) is created and stored in a leveldb instance.

 On subsequent runs, a checksum is created and checked against the original, if changed, a notification is sent to one or more of your configurable sources.

+This also includes a notifier that pipes to stdout, which could be used with a daemon of your own which does something special that you like when a specific file or other is changed.

 ## Wishlists/Todo

-Some integration with inotify would make sense (similar to Facebook's watchman), but with much less confusion.
+Some integration with inotify would make sense (similar to watchman), but with much less confusion.

 ## Usage